AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 ### Marketing server

-Configuration changes can be done by the customer/partner.
+Configuration changes can be performed by the customer/partner.

+1. First, you need to extract your JSON file.
 The Firebase Admin SDK service's account JSON file is needed to have the mobile application moved to HTTPv1.

-For more information on how to extract your JSON file, please refer to this [page](https://firebase.google.com/docs/admin/setup#initialize-sdk).
+Refer to this [page](https://firebase.google.com/docs/admin/setup#initialize-sdk).

 1. Navigate to your list of **Services and Subsriptions**.